ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **TIP**: To learn more about the Azure Event Grid trigger for Azure Functions, review the resource below:
     > * [Azure Event Grid trigger for Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger?tabs=csharp%2Cbash)

-1. To log informational data concerning the Event Grid event data, locate the `// INSERT log statement below here` comment and insert the following code below it:
+1. To review how to log informational data, locate the following code:

     ```csharp
     log.LogInformation(eventGridEvent.Data.ToString());